nghin/vacsf.org.dev/_posts/meditations/2016-07-22-Surrender.md

 layout: page-fullwidth
 subheadline: "Surrender"
 title: "The Art of Surrender"
 meta_description: "The Art of Surrender.
-Galatians says that the flesh desires what is contrary to the Spirit, then how can you surrender to God?"
+Letting go.
+But if the Bible says that the flesh desires what is contrary to the Spirit, then how can you surrender to God?"
 teaser: "How can you surrender to God if according to Galatians<font style=\"color: rgba(0,0,0,0);\">-</font>5:17 <em>\"The flesh desires what is contrary to the Spirit?\"</em> Even the apostle Paul cried out: <em>\"For I don&#146t understand what I am doing.
 For I do not do what I want--instead, I do what I hate (Romans 7:15).\"</em>"
-permalink: /bible-topics/meditations/template/
+permalink: /bible-topics/meditations/surrender/
 breadcrumbs: true
 header: no
 image:
-    thumb: "/thumbs/placeholder.jpg"
+    thumb: "/thumbs/surrender.jpg"
 categories:
     - bible-study
 ---